“Retail arbitrage is dead! No one can sustain an FBA business with the possibility of all the IP claims out there!”

 - If you receive no further communication, you can probably assume the original email came from a competitor who now realizes you aren’t going to be easily scared off the listing.

 - If you receive further communication from the brand owner, make every effort to work with them and Seller Central to make the situation right.
 Always create a paper trail showing that you are working to figure out the best solution.
+Who knows buy you might could even earn a wholesale account with the brand this way.

 Another strategy that some legitimate brand owners use is to send you an email claiming IP or copyright infringement, but ignore any of your email replies.
 Instead they only send a second and third email over the span of a few days once again claiming IP or copyright infringement.
 After they have emailed you three times over a certain period of time, they then go to Amazon and state, “We emailed the seller about their IP or copyright infringement on three separate occasions and the seller refuses to remove their stock from the Amazon sales page.”
 When this happens, Amazon (without any fact checking) suspends your ability to list or sell that item on Amazon.